ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/03_ligand_behavior/scripts/README.md

 - Fit group: `JmjC_CA`
 - Output group: `System`

+### 4. Alignment to AF JmjC Cα

+Ligand RMSD was calculated for `DOL_heavy` using the trajectory pre-aligned to `JmjC_CA` (`md_fit_ligand.xtc`).
+During `gmx rms`, `JmjC_CA` was used as the least-squares fit group and `DOL_heavy` was used as the RMSD calculation group.

+This analysis was used to monitor the positional stability of the ligand heavy atoms relative to the AF JmjC reference frame over the simulation.

 Together, these preprocessing steps generated a cleaned, centered, and structurally aligned trajectory suitable for downstream ligand binding analysis.

 ## Scripts